-Laura, an associate in the Washington, DC office, specialises in international commercial and investor-State arbitration.
+Laura, an associate in the Madrid office, specialises in international commercial and investor-State arbitration.
 She has experience acting in complex and high-value disputes across a range of sectors, including banking and finance, energy, oil and gas, infrastructure, and retail.
 Laura has acted in proceedings under a number of arbitration rules, including ICC, ICSID, UNCITRAL, and AAA-ICDR.

 Her recent experience includes:

 - Representing the Republic of Chile in its investment arbitration with a Colombian construction and power distribution company under the Chile-Colombia Free Trade Agreement

 - Representing a leading US private equity firm in two parallel ICC arbitrations involving claims of fraud and breach of warranty arising from a share purchase agreement for the acquisition of a Latin American company